software-architects/time-cockpit-website/content/en/blog/2014/09/22/C-Parallel-and-Async-Programming.md

 permalink: /blog/2014/09/22/C-Parallel-and-Async-Programming
 ---

-<p xmlns="http://www.w3.org/1999/xhtml">At BASTA 2014 I will do a <a href="http://www.software-architects.com/devblog/2014/09/21/BASTA-2014-C-Fitness" target="_blank">full-day C# workshop</a>.
+<p>At BASTA 2014 I will do a <a href="http://www.software-architects.com/devblog/2014/09/21/BASTA-2014-C-Fitness" target="_blank">full-day C# workshop</a>.
 One of the topics will be parallel and async programming.
-In this blog article I share the code of my demo and describe the scenario I will cover: TPL, async/await, profiling of CPU-bound algorithms.</p><h2 xmlns="http://www.w3.org/1999/xhtml">The Scenario</h2><p xmlns="http://www.w3.org/1999/xhtml">The sample scenario is one that I used multiple times before: Calculating PI using a <a href="http://en.wikipedia.org/wiki/Monte_Carlo_method" target="_blank">Monte Carlo Simulation</a>.
+In this blog article I share the code of my demo and describe the scenario I will cover: TPL, async/await, profiling of CPU-bound algorithms.</p><h2>The Scenario</h2><p>The sample scenario is one that I used multiple times before: Calculating PI using a <a href="http://en.wikipedia.org/wiki/Monte_Carlo_method" target="_blank">Monte Carlo Simulation</a>.
 However, for the BASTA workshop I have completely rewritten the sample code.
-I also included some demos for upcoming C# 6 features.</p><p class="showcase" xmlns="http://www.w3.org/1999/xhtml">You can download the entire sample from <a href="https://github.com/rstropek/Samples/tree/master/ProfilingWorkshop" target="_blank">my GitHub Samples repository</a>.</p><p xmlns="http://www.w3.org/1999/xhtml">Let's start with a trivial, synchronous implementation.
+I also included some demos for upcoming C# 6 features.</p><p class="showcase">You can download the entire sample from <a href="https://github.com/rstropek/Samples/tree/master/ProfilingWorkshop" target="_blank">my GitHub Samples repository</a>.</p><p>Let's start with a trivial, synchronous implementation.
 During the workshop, I put it in a portable class library as I will use the sample to speak about PCLs and NuGet, too.
 But this is a topic for another blog article ...</p>{% highlight javascript %}using System;
 #if LANG_EXPERIMENTAL
 // Note c# 6 using static here using System.Math;